Tilagiho/eNoseAnnotator/README.md

 ### Windows:
 First, install the [sensor drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 Then download the eNoseAnnotator windows archive from the assets of the latest release (green label).
 Unpack the zip file where you want to use the program.
-Go into the the directory created and double-click "eNoseAnnotator.exe" in order to run the program.
+Install the vc redistributable package by running "vc_redist.x64.exe" in the directory "bin".

-If you encounter an error message about missing .dll files, you need install the vc redistributable package by running "vc_redist.x64.exe", which is located in the same directory.
+Finally, double-click "eNoseAnnotator.exe" in the directory "bin" to run the program.

 ### Linux:
-Download the linux archive from the assets of the latest release (green label).
-Extract the zip file where you want to use the program.
+Download the AppImage from the assets of the latest release (green label) and put it where you want to run the program.

 Make the AppImage in the extracted directory executable:
 - In Nautilus (default ubuntu file browser): Right-click on the "eNoseAnnotator-\*.AppImage" and select "Properties".
-Under "Permissions" check "Allow executing file as program".
+In the "Permissions" tab check the "Allow executing file as program" checkbox.
 - In terminal: Open terminal in the directory of the AppImage.
 Execute `chmod +x eNoseAnnotator-*.AppImage`.

 You can now run eNoseAnnotator by double-clicking the AppImage or executing `./eNoseAnnotator-*.AppImage` in the terminal.